 Region subpieces are composed of two types of edges: {\em internal edges} and {\em boundary edges}.
 Let $R$ be a region and let $C$ be the bounding cycle of $R$.
 An edge $e$ is an internal edge of a region subpiece $R$ if the faces on either side of $e$ are enclosed by $C$.
 An edge $e$ is a boundary edge of $R$ if $e$ is an edge of $C$.
-Every edge is an internal edge for exactly one region subpiece: Lemma~\ref{Lem:EdgeLCA} shows how we can identify this region.
+Every edge is an internal edge for exactly one region subpiece and we can identify this region (Lemma~\ref{Lem:EdgeLCA}).
 We can also determine if an edge is a boundary edge for some region (Lemma~\ref{Lem:ExtFaceLCA}).
-However, an edge can be a boundary edge for several region subpieces.
-We show how to deal with this potential problem efficiently in Section~\ref{sec:SharedEdges}.
+While an edge can be a boundary edge for several region subpieces, we can bound the potential blow-up in running time due to this (Section~\ref{sec:SharedEdges}).

-\begin{Lem} Let $e$ be an edge of $G$ and let $f_1$ and $f_2$ be the faces adjacent to $e$.
-Then $e$ is an internal edge of a region $R$ iff $R$ is the lowest common ancestor of $f_1$ and $f_2$ in the region tree. \end{Lem}
+\begin{lemma} Let $e$ be an edge of $G$ and let $f_1$ and $f_2$ be the faces adjacent to $e$.
+Then $e$ is an internal edge of a region $R$ iff $R$ is the lowest common ancestor of $f_1$ and $f_2$ in the region tree. \end{lemma}

-\begin{proof} There must exist some region $R$ satisfying the lemma.
+\begin{proof} There must exist some region $R$ for which $e$ is an internal edge.
 Let $C$ be its bounding cycle.
 Then both $f_1$ and $f_2$ are contained in $\intc{C}$ and it follows that $R$ must be a common ancestor of $f_1$ and $f_2$.
-If $R'$ is another common ancestor then either $R$ is an ancestor of $R'$ or $R'$ is an ancestor of $R$.
-If $R$ is an ancestor of $R'$ then $R'$ is contained in a face of $R$ so $e$ cannot belong to $R$.
-But this contradicts the choice of $R$.
-Hence, $R = \lca{f_1}{f_2}$. \end{proof}
+If $R'$ is another common ancestor and $R$ is an ancestor of $R'$, then $R'$ is contained in a face of $R$, so $e$ cannot belong to $R$, a contradicting the choice of $R$. \end{proof}

-Iterating over each edge $e$ of $P$, we can find the region $R$ for which $e$ is an internal edge.
-If $R \in \mathcal R_P$, we add $e$ to the corresponding region subpiece $P_R$.
-The total time to add internal edges to their corresponding region subpieces is $O(r \log n)$.
+Iterating over each edge $e$ of $P$, we can identify the region $R$ for which $e$ is an internal edge and, if $R \in \mathcal R_P$, the corresponding region subpiece $P_R$.
+The total time required is $O(|P| \log n)$.

-\begin{Lem} Let $e$ be an edge of $G$ and let $f_1$ and $f_2$ be the faces adjacent to $e$.
+\begin{lemma} Let $e$ be an edge of $G$ and let $f_1$ and $f_2$ be the faces adjacent to $e$.
 Let $R'$ be the lowest common ancestor of $f_1$ and $f_2$ in the region tree.
-Then $e$ is a boundary edge of a region $R$ iff $R$ is a descendant of $R'$ and one of $f_1,f_2$ is a descendant of $R$. \end{Lem} \begin{proof} Assume first that $e\in C$, where $C$ is the cycle bounding $R$.
-Then exactly one of the faces $f_1$ and $f_2$ is in $\intc{C}$ and the other is in $\extc{C}$.
-Assume w.l.o.g.\ that $f_1\in\intc{C}$ and $f_2\in\extc{C}$.
-Then $f_1$ is a descendant of $R$ and since $f_2$ is not, $R$ must be a descendant of $R'$.
+Then $e$ is a boundary edge of a region $R$ iff $R$ is a descendant of $R'$ and exactly one of $f_1,f_2$ is a descendant of $R$. \end{lemma} \begin{proof} Assume first that $e\in C$, where $C$ is the cycle bounding $R$.
+Then w.l.o.g.\ $f_1\in\intc{C}$ and $f_2\in\extc{C}$.
+Then $f_1$ is a descendant of $R$ and, since $f_2$ is not, $R$ must be a descendant of $R'$.